Portfolio

 Research Origin:

-Project originates from University Hospital Hradec Králové, building on advanced clinical and translational research in hematology and oncological diagnostics.
+Project originates from University Hospital Hradec Králové (Czech Republic), building on advanced clinical and translational research in hematology and oncological diagnostics.

 The project was initiated in response to a clear clinical need for improved diagnostic tools in multiple myeloma, particularly methods that enable earlier detection and more practical disease monitoring.